GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.1.1 Description and Priority

-When a straight road is encountered the car goes straight until a new stimulus is introduced in the environment.
+There is a clear, straight road in front of the car.
+The car accelerates straight until a new stimulus is introduced in the environment.

-### 4.1.2 Response
+### 4.1.2 Functional Response

-When encoutered a straight road the car keep moving the the same direction
+The machine learning model classifies the path in front of the car to be a clear, straight road.
+The Arduino, in response, runs the motors at full speed, accelerating the car to its full speed.

 # 5. Other Nonfunctional Requirements

 ## 5.1 Performance Requirements